Shantanu88-code/Surfs_up/README.md

 It looks fine to invest in the shop.
 But before making the final decision, we can consider few points:

 1. There are few factors other than temparature, precipitation being the one.
 It would be great if we can collect data on frequencies.
-Also, we have to consider the response of people, number of activities available.
-Also, we can analyse statistics of temparatures recorded by stations for those two months to determine the location in Oahu.
+Since, we have seen the patterns i.e. there was more precipitation recorded in December as compared to June.
+We can analyse the records from various stations for these two months.

-2.
+3. Also, we have to consider the response of people, number of activities available at and near locations.
+We can analyse statistics of temparatures recorded by stations for those two months.
+Along with precipitation, temparature statistics and frequencies, we can determine the most suitable location for our shop.